-The Federated States of Micronesia (FSM), Republic of the Marshall Islands (RMI), and Palau are Freely Associated States are Freely Associated States (FAS) under three distinct Compacts of Free Association (COFA) agreements with the US.
-Each country's COFA outlines its unique terms with the US, while recognizing its sovereignty and voluntary participation in the COFA, including an independent foreign policy.
+The Federated States of Micronesia (FSM), Republic of the Marshall Islands (RMI), and Palau are Freely Associated States and voluntary participation in the COFA, including an independent foreign policy.
 Under the COFA, among other terms, the US provides visa-free access to the US and payment for access to land for military installations in FAS territories.